But that set the stage. Less than a week later, the pound made a

 two former dogs, and lots more.

-We know from the pound that the puppies were born on a sailboat in
+We knew from the pound that the puppies were born on a sailboat in

 Aurora Harbor to, perhaps, a pit bull mother and husky father (both of